TakorSK/GestionEtudiant/app/src/main/java/com/pack/uniflow/README.txt

      - Fix UI text colors

      - Update UI layouts to include club-related views and buttons
-     - Add club display and student adding in the admin panel
+     - Update UI layouts to include ID field upon clicking the student item on the search bar

 =======================================================================================